MPJ-Imaging/battery_xct_workflows/README.md

 1. **Cylindrical cell electrode overhang analysis** - *measuring overhang features in cylindrical cells to assess manufacturing quality.*
 2. **Cylindrical cell canister analysis** - *measuring diameter, wall thickness, eccentricity and detecting denting in the canister of a Li-ion cylindrical cell.*
 3. **Cylindrical cell winding analysis** - *transforming 2D slices of cylindrical cell electrode winding into polar coordinates (radial distance, angle) and fitting an ideal spiral to quantify deviations from the expected geometry.*
-4. **Example cylindrical cell segmentations** - *example segmentations of the electrode winding and overhangs using machine learning and classic CV methods.*
+4. **Cylindrical cell segmentations** - *example segmentations of the electrode winding and overhangs using machine learning and classic CV methods.*

 All notebooks include lightweight example datasets (cropped, 8-bit volumes) so they run out of the box.